-- (a) Except as hereinafter provided a period of seven consecutive weeks' leave will be allowed to an enrolled nurse or AIN by their Employer for each period of twelve months' continuous employment with such Employer. - (b) A period of four consecutive weeks' leave will be allowed to enrolled community nurses, enrolled community school nurses and Health Workers by the Employer for each period of twelve months' continuous employment with such Employer. - (c) The entitlement in subclause 40.1(a) and (b) accrues pro rata on a weekly basis and is cumulative. - (d) An Employee may with the approval of the Employer be allowed to take the Annual Leave prescribed by this clause before the completion of twelve months' continuous service. - (e) The Employer will respond to an application for annual leave within 14 days of the date of the application was submitted by an Employee. - 40.2 Prior to commencing leave, an enrolled nurse or AIN will be paid for that period of leave: - (a) Where an Employee has worked less than the full time hours per week specified in Clause 18 Hours of Work over the accrual period for which Annual Leave is being taken, the hours for which payment is made will be calculated on an average of the number of hours worked per week during the accrual period; - (b) At the rate of wage the Employee would have received had the Employee not proceeded on leave.
-In the case of rostered Employees that wage will include the shift work and weekend penalties that Employee would have received had the Employee not proceeded on leave; - where it is not possible to calculate the shift and weekend penalties the Employee would have received the Employee will be paid the average of such payments made each week over the 12 weeks prior to taking leave; or - (c) For 5/7ths of that leave, the rate of wage shown in Clause 24 Classification Structure and Wages for their class of work and in addition be paid a loading of 18.75% percent of that wage and for the remaining 2/7ths of that leave due in each year, be paid according to subclause 40.2(b);
+- 40.1 Entitlement - (a) Except as hereinafter provided a period of seven consecutive weeks' leave will be allowed to an enrolled nurse, AIN or Aboriginal Health Practitioner by their Employer for each period of twelve months' continuous employment with such Employer. - (b) A period of four consecutive weeks' leave will be allowed to Enrolled Community Nurses, Enrolled Community School Nurses and Health Workers by the Employer for each period of twelve months' continuous employment with such Employer. - (c) The entitlement in subclause 40.1(a) and (b) accrues pro rata on a weekly basis and is cumulative. - (d) An Employee may with the approval of the Employer be allowed to take the Annual Leave prescribed by this clause before the completion of twelve months' continuous service. - (e) The Employer will respond to an application for annual leave within 14 days of the date the application was submitted by an Employee. - 40.2 Prior to commencing leave, an enrolled nurse, AIN or Aboriginal Health Practitioner will be paid for that period of leave: - (a) Where an Employee has worked less than the full time hours per week specified in Clause 18 - Hours of Work over the accrual period for which Annual Leave is being taken, the hours for which payment is made will be calculated on an average of the number of hours worked per week during the accrual period; - (b) At the rate of wage the Employee would have received had the Employee not proceeded on leave.
+In the case of rostered Employees that wage will include the shift work and weekend penalties that Employee would have received had the Employee not proceeded on leave;

+where it is not possible to calculate the shift and weekend penalties the Employee would have received the Employee will be paid the average of such payments made each week over the 12 weeks prior to taking leave; or whichever is the greater benefit to the Employee.
+Provided that the loading prescribed by this subclause will not apply to pro rata Annual Leave on termination.

+(c) For 5/7ths of that leave, the rate of wage shown in Clause 24 - Classification Structure and Wages for their class of work and in addition be paid a loading of 18.75% percent of that wage and for the remaining 2/7ths of that leave due in each year, be paid according to subclause 40.2(b);